-Another story I often heard when I lived in Bali concerned some nursing mothers, whose milk had dried up because they had no food to eat during a period of national hardship.
+Another story I often heard repeated when I lived in Bali was about some nursing mothers whose breast milk had dried up because they had no food to eat during a period of national hardship.
 They hit upon the idea of feeding their babies sugar water and sadly, all their babies died.
 The babies who were fed plain water were emaciated, but most of them lived.

 To learn more about hidden sugar, there’s a very informative film featuring Hugh Jackman and Stephen Fry called That Sugar Film.
 Written, directed by, and starring Damon Gameau, it documents what happens when he starts eating so-called healthy foods that are laden with sugar after being sugar-free for three years.
 Here’s a preview of what it reveals:

 In the UK, multiple tooth extractions resulting from extreme tooth decay are now the main reason why children are admitted to hospital, and according to Professor Dame Sally Davies, the Chief Medical Officer for England, the cost of treating obesity has risen to more than the national spending on the police, fire, and judiciary combined.
 The situation is completely out of control.
 Jamie Oliver’s successful campaign for a UK tax on sugar drinks was a step in the right direction but a drop in the ocean of educational change that’s needed.